ayushgandhi904/Data-Science-Analysis-/README.md

 # Data-Science-Analysis-
-Hello, I have done mini data science projects from petroleum Engineering
+Hello, I have posted the python and data science projects from Petroleum Engineering.